The Florilegia Project was a conversational art & poetry experiment.

 You can do this with a single book, or a year’s worth of reading, or a lifetime’s.
 You can do it with the same book over and over, gleaning different sparklets each visit.

 I learned about florilegia by name from the wonderful podcast Harry Potter and the Sacred Text, in which hosts Vanessa Zoltan and Casper ter Kuile read the Harry Potter books as if they are sacred texts with something to teach us—like we might normally think of the Bible or the Koran—engaging deeply, earnestly, often playfully with these widely-loved novels.
 Florilegia is one among several sacred reading practices they use as a tool for moving beyond analysis and into unexpected connections.

 I realized I’d been doing florilegia for years, very casually.
-Inspired by this fresh example, I began to practice it intentionally.
-I’ve found a few collaborative poems from this slantwise sort of study already.
-And now I want to try something that builds on my current practice.
+Inspired by this fresh example, I designed a structure to practice it intentionally.

-**Or, if you prefer, Lúnasa/Lughnasa; they’re not really the same as Lammas, though I don’t personally mind conflating them.
+*Lúnasa/Lughnasa/Lughnasadh are all fine spellings.
+Or, if you prefer, the day might be called Lammas.
+They’re not really the same, though I don’t personally mind conflating them.

 **I observe, loosely, the Celtic year.
 With some Anglo-Saxon and some later Christian and occasionally some very modern pagan influences; don’t @ me.
 The quarter and cross-quarter days, in order, are: Samhain/All Hallows, Midwinter, Imbolg/Candlemas, Spring Equinox, Beltane, Midsummer, Lammas/Lughnasadh, Autumn Equinox